-Summer 2020 has seen some of the largest turnout ever for outdoor recreation.
+This year has seen some of the largest turnouts ever for outdoor recreation.
 If you plan to hit the trails, make sure to grab a solid pair of hiking socks first.

 For this review, we looked for socks that offer a good balance of breathability, cushion, stretch, and durability.
 Then we checked each brand’s sock performance through online reviews across multiple platforms.